tfmorris/Names/README.md

 the best results.

 * _SimilarNameGenerator.java_ returns a set of names similar to the specified name.
-The core of the similar-names tables in the search module were built using this function.
 See _SimilarNameGeneratorTest.java_ for an example.

 * _givennameClusters.txt_ and _surnameClusters.txt_ - these files can be used
 to speed up _SimilarNameGenerator_.
 By clustering the names, rather than scoring